pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Model: OMPHOBBY M2 Heli, T720 RC Glider

 Telemetry supported:
-- A1 = battery voltage including "recovered" battery voltage from bad telemetry packets
+- A1 = battery voltage including "recovered" battery voltage from corrupted telemetry packets
 - A2 = battery voltage from only good packets
-- You must adjust the offset with a voltmeter since there are some large differences between the models
+- You must adjust the battery voltage offset with a voltmeter since there are some large differences between the models
-- RX_RSSI = TQly = percentage of received telemetry packets (good and bad) received from the model which has nothing to do with well the RX is receiving the TX
+- RX_RSSI = TQly = percentage of received telemetry packets (good and corrupted) received from the model which has nothing to do with how well the RX is receiving the TX
-- Telemetry is using the NRF24L01 RF component @250K so depending on your module it might not work so well

 Option for this protocol corresponds to the CC2500 fine frequency tuning.
 This value is different for each Module and **must** be accurate otherwise the link will not be stable.
 Check the [Frequency Tuning page](/docs/Frequency_Tuning.md) to determine it.